-That’s a great question!
-Concern’s funding comes from a variety of sources, including the US government.
-For instance, last year Concern was able to reach more than 400,000 people in South Sudan with emergency nutrition and food aid thanks in large part to funds received from the US government, as well as from donors like you.
+Our funding comes from a variety of sources, including the US government.
+For instance, in 2017, we were able to reach more than 400,000 people in South Sudan with emergency nutrition and food aid thanks in large part to funds received from the US government, as well as from donors like you.

 The difference American foreign aid makes to the people that we work with cannot be overstated.
-Here are a few quick examples of how Concern uses money we receive from the US government to help hundreds of thousands of people:
+Here are a few quick examples of how we use money received from the US government to help hundreds of thousands of people:

-Last year, Concern received two million dollars from the Office of US Foreign Disaster Assistance (OFDA).
+In 2017, Concern received two million dollars from the Office of US Foreign Disaster Assistance (OFDA).
 With those funds, we provided emergency nutrition to communities badly affected by drought in Marsabit county.
-Concern also supported Kenyan health facilities and workers, and provided training in maternal and infant nutrition.
+We also supported Kenyan health facilities and workers, and provided training in maternal and infant nutrition.
 But that’s not all.
 Through our water, sanitation, and hygiene (WASH) programming, Concern distributed soap and water purification tablets to ensure that communities were not only able to practice good hygiene, but also make the water they collected safe to drink.